hectorcorrea/solr-for-newbies/02_creating_cores.md

   #
 ```

-Now we have a new core available for us to store documents.
+Now we have a new core available to store documents.
 We'll ignore the warning because we are not in production, but we'll discuss this later on.

 For now our core is empty (since we haven't added any thing to it) and you can check this with the following command from the terminal: